Joseph Levine’s definition of the “hard problem” appears simply false to me.

 We can be more or less confident about context.

-And yet each of has to act, and an action is not probabilistic, an action is a real thing.
+And yet each us of has to act, and an action is not purely probabilistic, an action is a real thing with some probabilistic attributes.

 So each of us has to bring into being what we choose to do, and following from that choice there will be action.